mozilla/experimenter-docs/docs/data-scientists/data-scientists-root.md

 and the [experiment review repository](https://mana.mozilla.org/wiki/display/FIREFOX/Experiments+Previously+Reviewed) (internal link) contain examples of completed and active experiments.

-## Collaborating with investigation owners
+## Collaborating with experiment owners

-Data scientists support investigation owners in setting up and interpreting their experiments.
+Data scientists support experiment owners in setting up and interpreting their experiments.
 [The Firefox experiment design process](https://mana.mozilla.org/wiki/display/FIREFOX/Experiment+Design+Process) (internal link) describes the process for both data scientists and stakeholders.

 [The Nimbus onboarding guide](https://docs.google.com/document/d/155EUgzn22VTX8mFwesSROT3Z6JORSfb5VyoMoLra7ws/edit#) explains how to set up an experiment in the experiment console.

-The support that investigation owners need from data scientists during experiment set-up includes:
+The support that experiment owners need from data scientists during experiment set-up includes:

 * validating that the experimental design will answer their questions
 * consulting on telemetry specifications